warncke/immutable-app-component/README.md

         ...
     }

-`postGet` is called with the component instance, the name of the property, and the value retrieved.
+`postGet` is called with the name of the property, and the value retrieved.
 If `postGet` returns a value that value will be returned to the caller of `get`.

 #### postRefresh